DBC Pierre: Recent years

-In 2005 DBC Pierre revisited the Mexico of his youth to finally explore and document the downfall of the Aztecs.
+In 2005 Pierre revisited the Mexico of his youth to finally explore and document the downfall of the Aztecs.
 In this revealing Channel 4 documentary he revisits the Aztecs' epic tale of decline and conquest.
 The Last Aztec, part historical film and part road movie, was aired in 2006 and follows Pierre as he traces the advance of the Spanish conquistadors toward the Aztec capital.
 It also picks up the threads he had intended to pursue in his ill-fated production of years earlier, centring on the wizards and witches of an Otomi culture in a remote valley in the Sierra Madre mountains of central Mexico.

 In 2007 his first novel, Vernon God Little, was adapted by Tanya Ronder for the London stage.
-It was directed by Rufus Norris at the Young Vic from 27 April – 9 June.
+It was directed by Rufus Norris at the Young Vic from 27 April to 9 June.
 To date, the work has been translated in more than 40 countries worldwide and produced as a play by at least four theatre companies.

 In 2009, he donated the short story "Suddenly Dr Cox" to Oxfam's Ox-Tales project, four collections of UK stories written by 38 authors.
 Pierre's story was published in the Air collection.
 He is also a contributor to the 2009 rock biography on The Triffids Vagabond Holes: David McComb and the Triffids, edited by Australian academics Niall Lucy and Chris Coughran.